How Long to Cook Prime Rib Per Pound (For All Types of Doneness)

 Medium Prime Rib

-A medium rib cooks at a rate of 25 minutes per pound at 300°F.
+A medium rib takes 25 minutes per pound to cook at 300°F.

 Well Done Prime Rib

-A well-done prime rib cooks at a rate of 30 minutes per pound at 300°F.
+A well-done prime rib cooks at 30 minutes per pound at 300°F.

 Example of How Long a Medium Prime Rib Roast Takes at 300°F